WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 Whatever would happen when converting to and from an integer type largely goes for `fixed_point` objects also.
 For example:

-    static_cast<double>(fixed_point<uint8_t, 0>(.99)) == 0
-    fixed_point<uint8_t, -1>(.5) == fixed_point<int8_t, -1>(0)
+    fixed_point<uint8_t, -4>(.006) == fixed_point<uint8_t, -4>(0)

-...both equate to `true`.

-These are considered acceptable rounding errors.
-They can be avoided by devoting more bits to fractional digits and - if necessary - using a larger underlying integer type.
+...equates to `true` and is considered an acceptable rounding error.

-The priority here is preserving the highest-value digits and avoiding the run-time performance penalties involved with non-trivial rounding strategies.
+The priority here is preserving the highest-value digits of a value and avoiding any run-time performance penalties involved with non-trivial rounding strategies.

 ### Named Constructors

-Fixed-point numbers are notated in a variety of ways and while intuitive for concisely expressing the bit shift operation associate with a specialization, the EXPONENT template parameter may not always be the ideal way to assign digits to different roles.
+Fixed-point numbers are traditionally notated in a variety of ways.
+The `EXPONENT` template parameter is a versatile way of expressing the full range of values a type may contain - including very large positive and negative values.
+However, it is not necessarily the most intuitive choice for many common use cases.

-A number of named constructors in the spirit of `make_pair` etc. exist to allow greater expression of `fixed_point` specializations.
+A number of named constructors in the spirit of existing `make_X` functions are defined to make specialization of `fixed_point<>` more convenient.

 To create a specialization with *I* integer digits, *F* fractional digits and signed digit iff S, there is: